 First, grab your latest mortgage statement and find your current mortgage balance.

 Next, you’ll need to know your home value.
 While it’s tempting to use figures from online valuation sites to determine how much your home is worth, they’re not always accurate.
 Ask an experienced real estate agent to run a free comparative market analysis (CMA) for the best estimate.

 So how much equity is enough?
-Linda says it’s worth the sale “if your home has recovered enough value to provide at least 20% equity for your next purchase.”
-Why is 20% the magic number?
-Because putting 20% or more down on a home keeps private mortgage insurance (PMI) at bay.
+At the very least you want to have enough equity to pay off your current mortgage with enough left over to provide a 20% down payment.
+But if your sale can also cover your closing costs, moving expenses and an even larger down payment—that’s even better.
+Additionally, putting 20% or more down on a home keeps private mortgage insurance (PMI) at bay.
 That could save you hundreds of dollars each year!